cssence/cssence.com/data/2011/rem-root-em-a-unit-introduced-with-css3.md

 ---
 indicator: "Essay"
-title: "rem (root em), a unit introduced with CSS3"
+title: "rem (Root Em), a Unit Introduced With CSS3"
 description: "Exploring the differences between em and rem."
 summary: "Explore the differences between em and rem.
 The em unit has been with us for a long time, see what rem — brought to you by CSS3 — adds to the relative measurement arena."
 thumbnail: {type: "image/png"}